fisherdog1/libghw-util/GHW.md

 ## Endianness
 I currently have no way to check if libghw handle endianness correctly.
 I am inclined to think it doesn't, purely based on source comments.

+## Opinions
+Unless im misunderstanding something, this format makes it somewhat difficult to get a time range of a specific signal, which happens to be my use case.
+On the other hand, this format makes writing, and particulary piping from a sim to a viewer easy.
+Since my use case involves reading already-finished sims, it should be easy to create a new data structure that indexes signals in a way I like, provided the CYC section has been scanned beyond the desired end time once.